CurveDocs/curve-resources/docs/lp/pools.md

 # **Crypto Pools**
 Crypto pools are pools that use a different market-making algorithm than the stableswap pools.
-For a better understanding of how pools with volatile assets work, see [Understanding CryptoPools (v2)](https://resources.curve.fi/base-features/understanding-curve/).
+For a better understanding of how pools with volatile assets work, see [Understanding CryptoPools (v2)](https://resources.curve.fi/base-features/understanding-curve/) or read the [whitepaper](https://docs.curve.fi/pdf/crypto-pools-paper.pdf).

 ## **Cryptoswap Pool**
 Cryptoswap pools are pools that contain two volatile tokens.

-An example for this kind of pool is the [CVX<>ETH pool](https://curve.fi/#/ethereum/pools/cvxeth/deposit).
+An example for this kind of pool is the [CVX<>ETH](https://curve.fi/#/ethereum/pools/cvxeth/deposit) pool.

 ## **Tricrypto Pool**
 Tricrypto pools are pools which contain three volatile tokens.

-An example for this kind of pool is the [TricryptoUSDT pool](https://curve.fi/#/ethereum/pools/factory-tricrypto-1/deposit).
+An example for this kind of pool is the [TricryptoUSDT](https://curve.fi/#/ethereum/pools/factory-tricrypto-1/deposit) pool.